coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A marriage license is a document couples receive to allow them to perform a marriage ceremony.
 It is a document obtained from the County Clerk to approve a marriage.
 There are two different kinds of marriage licenses issued in Colorado:

 Formal marriage licenses are licenses spouses-to-be receive from a County Clerk as approval for a marriage.
 These licenses are valid for 35 days from the day of issue.
-Persons aged between 16 and 17 need to provide a document indicating parental consent or a court order before they can apply for a formal marriage license.
+Certain documents are required to ensure compliance with legal requirements.
+Persons aged between 16 and 17 must provide a document indicating parental consent or a court order before applying for a formal marriage license.

-Colorado is one of the eight states that fully recognizes common law marriages in the United States.
-A common law marriage is when two people present themselves as a couple living together with the intent to marry.
-Common law marriages in Colorado get the same benefits as formal marriages upon divorce, such as alimony, child support, and property division.
-Couples looking to register their common law marriage would need to complete an Affidavit of Common Law Marriage before a public notary.
+Colorado is one of the 8 states fully recognizing common law marriages in the United States.
+A common law marriage occurs when two people present themselves as a couple living together with the intent to marry.
+Common law marriages in Colorado receive the same benefits as formal marriages upon divorce, such as alimony, child support, and property division.
+Couples looking to register their common law marriage must complete an Affidavit of Common Law Marriage before a public notary.

-Aside from marriage certificates and marriage licenses, other marriage records include marriage applications.
+Other marriage records include marriage applications, marriage certificates, and licenses.
 Interested persons can access these at the Colorado State Archives.

-Note: Marriage licenses must be used within 35 days from the date of issue.
-Also, individuals aged between 16 and 17 must acquire parental consent and a court order before they can receive a marriage license.
+Note: Marriage licenses must be used within 35 days from the issue date.
+Also, individuals between 16 and 17 must acquire parental consent and a court order before receiving a marriage license.

 Are Colorado Marriage Records Public?

-Marriage records are not universally public, according to § 25-2-117 of the Colorado Revised Statutes.
-The availability of these records is strictly restricted to authorized individuals such as the persons named in the records, their parents, siblings, representative attorneys, and other authorized governmental personnel.
+According to § 25-2-117 of the Colorado Revised Statutes, access to marriage records is limited to authorized individuals.
+Their availability is strictly restricted to authorized individuals, such as the persons named in the records, their parents, siblings, representative attorneys, and other authorized governmental personnel.

 How to Find Marriage Records in Colorado

 To obtain marriage records, requestors must prove they meet the state’s eligibility requirements.
-Eligible persons can request to search for a person’s marriage record at the office of the county clerk.
+Eligible persons can request to search for a person’s marriage record at the county clerk’s office.
 To conduct a marriage record search, a requestor must provide the following information:

 • The requestor’s full name